+Find out more

+ATHSHUBS

-Find out more Search regional special schools TfM community online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - You will connect with teachers working in special schools across the region - You and colleagues will share strategies for adapting maths teaching to meet a wide range of needs - You will gain insights from experienced practitioners and specialists - You will explore ways to develop maths teaching that supports deep understanding for all pupils - You will build confidence and expertise in leading change within a special school context The community is fully funded by the Maths Hubs Programme, so are free to participating schools.
+Search regional special schools TfM community online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub

+Coordinators of the Maths Hubs Programme NATIONAL CENTRE FOR EXCELLENCE IN THE TEACHING OF MATHEMATICS Benefits - You will connect with teachers working in special schools across the region - You and colleagues will share strategies for adapting maths teaching to meet a wide range of needs - You will gain insights from experienced practitioners and specialists - You will explore ways to develop maths teaching that supports deep understanding for all pupils - You will build confidence and expertise in leading change within a special school context

+Click to return to secondary

+Fully funded

 Secondary Teaching for Mastery

 Work Groups

 Support for departments embedding teaching for mastery across Key Stages 3 and 4

 What is involved?

 Participants work with a small group of local schools, led by an experienced Mastery Specialist or Advocate, to embed teaching for mastery approaches across their department.
 Work Groups provide opportunities for lesson observation and collaborative planning.
-Work Groups will focus on one of four key areas, depending on local priorities: - Focus A: Developing mathematical thinking across the department - Focus B: Improving collaborative planning and lesson observation - Focus C: Deepening understanding of teaching for mastery principles - Focus D: Building coherence across maths and science departments Who can take part?
+Work Groups will focus on one of four key areas, depending on local priorities: - Focus A: Developing mathematical thinking across a maths department - Focus B: Developing collaborative planning/observation within maths departments - Focus C: Developing an understanding of secondary teaching for mastery - Focus D: Developing coherence across maths and science departments Who can take part?